 Nursing homes, assisted living centers and rehabilitation facilities are required by law to perform background checks on every employee and ensure that all staff members are properly trained and supervised by competent managers.
 In addition, the nursing home is required to provide sanitary living conditions in a safe environment.

 Many families with loved ones injured, harmed or killed at the hands of their caregivers will hire personal injury attorneys who specialize in nursing home abuse, mistreatment and neglect.Holding a Nursing Home Accountable

 If you suspect abuse, neglect or mistreatment has occurred to your loved one in a nursing facility, it is crucial to consult promptly with a reputable Fresno nursing home liability law firm.
 The California nursing home abuse attorneys at Nursing Home Law Center LLC have represented many elders victimized by caregivers and other residents at their facility.
-Our law firm takes every step possible to ensure that you and your loved one receive the financial compensation you deserve.
+Our network of attorneys takes every step possible to ensure that you and your loved one receive the financial compensation you deserve.

 Our Fresno County team of dedicated, experienced attorneys handles cases involving abuse, neglect and mistreatment.
-Our law firm has access to every resource possible to gather, review documentation, medical records, incident reports, doctor’s notes, nursing notes, intake/outtake records and care plans.
+Our network of attorneys has access to every resource possible to gather, review documentation, medical records, incident reports, doctor’s notes, nursing notes, intake/outtake records and care plans.